-In comparison with the two examples given above, the 2008 Swedish masterpiece Let the Right One In (Låt den rätte komma in) provides a unique mixture of horror and Coming-of-Age experiences.
-A human boy and a vampire – an impossible love, a mixture of affection and empathy in a young person’s life – and the sacrifices one is ready for make for a loved one.
+Compared to the two examples given above, the 2008 Swedish masterpiece Let the Right One In (Låt den rätte komma in) provides a unique mixture of horror and Coming-of-Age experiences.
+A human boy and a vampire – an impossible love, a mixture of affection and empathy in a young person’s life – and the sacrifices one is ready to make for a loved one.

 An unusual first love in Let the Right One In

-Some of the Coming-of-Age films with a focus on first love that have have been reviewed at TheSkykid.com include the Norwegian film Totally True Love, the 1994 French Quand j’avais cinq ans je m’ai tué (When I Was Five I Killed Myself) – which features a complicated plot involving romance, psychology and loss of innocence.
-Others are the 2010 Flipped that provides a rather intriguing take on the familar “boy meets girl” theme by giving us a glimpse of both the boy’s and the girl’s mentalities, the 2008 film Kisses and the sweet short film from Australia Marry Me.
+Some of the Coming-of-Age films with a focus on first love that has been reviewed at TheSkykid.com include the Norwegian film Totally True Love, the 1994 French Quand j’avais cinq ans je m’ai tué (When I Was Five I Killed Myself) – which features a complicated plot involving romance, psychology and loss of innocence.
+Others are 2010 Flipped that provides a rather intriguing take on the familiar “boy meets girl” theme by giving us a glimpse of both the boy’s and the girl’s mentalities, the 2008 film Kisses, and the sweet short film from Australia Marry Me.

-This type of movie often is in a high school setting or involves characters who are in that age group.
-Some early examples of this type of film are the beach movies that were made in the 1950’s and 1960’s.
+This type of movie often is in a high school setting or involves characters in that age group.
+Some early examples of this type of film are the beach movies made in the 1950s and 1960s.
 The films involved the typical first love, breakups, peer conflicts, parent conflicts, and other identity issues often faced by adolescents.

 First love …

 Depending on the film’s cultural context, the code of conduct and principles will vary.
 However, they typically include subjects like high school, proms, relationships, cliques, social groups, and parties.
-There have been many films set in a high school located in a very affluent town or one set in the ghetto.
+Many films have been set in a high school located in a very affluent town or one set in the ghetto.
 While the teen may be rich or poor, they all encounter the same personal challenges of Coming-of-Age.

 Setting these films in or around a high school makes it easy to include and show the different social groups and cliques.
-In this type of setting there are so many different groups that can be used to carry out the story line.
+In this type of setting, there are so many different groups that can carry out the storyline.
 The variety in the social groups also allows a lot of room for setting up conflicts.

 No matter how old you are or what part of town you lived in growing up, there is a film that has been made that you can relate to.
-Over the years the same conflicts and challenges of teenagers and young adults have been portrayed in a variety of films.
+Over the years, the same conflicts and challenges of teenagers and young adults have been portrayed in various films.
 The times may change, but the subject matter stays the same.

-Regardless which first love Coming-of-Age movie you choose to watch, you will be able to find a connection to your past.
-Just as you can relate to the subject of the movie, so too do the teen and young adults who watch them today.
-The only difference between the movies of the 50’s and 60’s is the year.
+Regardless of which first love Coming-of-Age movie you choose to watch, you will be able to find a connection to your past.
+Just as you can relate to the movie’s subject, so too make the teen and young adults who watch them today—the only difference between the movies of the ’50s and ’60s in the year.
 Throughout history, the challenges of being a teen have stayed the same.

-Do you have a favorite movie that brings you back to the wonders of first love?
+Do you have a favourite movie that brings you back to the wonders of first love?